hakan-vintercapital/index/index_methodology.md

 1.  been operating as a cryptocurrency exchange for a minimum of two years.

-2.  for at least one month, implemented trading, deposits and withdrawal fees
+2.  implemented trading, deposits and withdrawal fees without interruptions and for the duration of one month.

 3.  met a minimum monthly liquidity threshold with respect to total trading volume.